theodoreli/gallerify/README.md

 Barebones animated picture galleries
 --------------------------------------------

-see <link>
+see http://gallerify-thead.rhcloud.com/ for live and moving example!

 Just pure Javascript (no libraries/frameworks), CSS and HTML.

 Goals of this project are

-*cross browser support (Desktop: Works on IE8, FF, and Chrome.
-Mobile: is to be tested) *no reliance on external libraries
+* cross browser support (Desktop: Works on IE8, FF, and Chrome.
+Mobile: is to be tested)
-*responsiveness
+* no reliance on external libraries
+* responsiveness
-*visually appealing transitions/animations
+* visually appealing transitions/animations
-*modularity
+* modularity

 To get the slider working:
 ----------------------------------